YadneshKhode/E-Commerce-Functional-Component/README.md

-This is an E-Commerce Application developed using React, Redux and Stripe for payment gateway
+This is an E-Commerce Application with features like categories, add to cart, working payment gateway and it is developed using React, Redux and Stripe.
+The whole app is developed with keeping performance in mind so things like code-reusability, logical coupling of code and memoisation are used everywhere possible.